noelyang/Noel-Bioinfomatics/README.md

 # Noel's Bioinfomatic Toolbox

-Hi there, this is a personal repository which contains some scripts I used in my bioinformatic research.
+Hi there, this is a personal repository containing some scripts I used in my bioinformatic research.
 All the solutions are quick-and-dirty, easily to use.
 If you want some more functions, email me.

 Current scripts: